pravega/pravega/documentation/src/docs/pravega-concepts.md

 (_control plane_) and Pravega Servers (_data plane_).The set of Pravega Servers is collectively known as the **Segment Store**.

-The set of Controller instances together forms the control plane of Pravega, providing functionality to _create, update_ and _delete_ _Streams_.
-Further, it extends the functionality to retrieve information about the Streams, monitor the health of the Pravega cluster, gather metrics, etc.,.
-A minimum requirement of three or multiple Controller instances are allowed to be running in a cluster for high availability.
+The set of Controller instances together forms the control plane of Pravega, providing functionality to _create, update_ and _delete_ Streams.
+Further, it extends the functionality to retrieve information about the Streams, monitor the health of the Pravega cluster, gather metrics, etc.  There are usually multiple (recommended at least 3) Controller instances running in a running in a cluster for high availability.

 The [Segment Store](Segment-store-service.md) implements the Pravega data plane.
-Pravega servers provide the API to read and write data in Streams.
+Pravega Servers provide the API to read and write data in Streams.
 Data storage is comprised of two tiers:
 - **Tier 1:** It provides short term, low-latency, data storage, guaranteeing the durability of data written to Streams.
 Pravega uses [Apache Bookkeeper](http://bookkeeper.apache.org/) to implement
 Tier 1 Storage.
 - **Tier 2:** It provides long term storage for Stream data.
 Pravega uses HDFS, Dell EMC's Isilon or Dell EMC's Elastic Cloud Storage (ECS) to implement Tier 2 Storage.